samvdjagt/wvdquickstart/customize.md

 To provide a complete overview of which values you will need to change in both of the parameter files, please find a list below of all the parameter that occur twice.
 In case of any customization, please make sure to change these values in both files before re-running the pipeline.

 * *Location* (Location in which WVD resources will be deployed)
-* *wvdMgmtResourceGroupName* (Name of the assets / profiles storage account resource group)
 * *domainJoinUserName* (domain controller admin username, taken from domainJoinUser UPN)
 * *wvdAssetsStorage* (Name of the assets storage account)
 * *resourceGroupName* (Name of the resource group in which WVD resources will be deployed)